Multilevel-Langevin pathwise average for Gibbs approximation: Setting and main results

 In the second part, we show that one can tune the parameters of the procedure in order to obtain an $\varepsilon$-approximation\footnote{More precisely, when $\mathfrak{C}_1=1$, the $L^2$-error is lower than $[f]_1\varepsilon$.
 To obtain $\varepsilon$, it is certainly enough to replace $\varepsilon$ by $\varepsilon/[f]_1$.} , up to a universal constant, with an explicit complexity.
-Note that this universal constant could be avoided with a slight adaptation of the proof (see in particular the proof of Proposition \ref{prop:theo1precis}) which should lead in particular to $\mathfrak{C}_1=1$ instead of $\mathfrak{C}_1\lesssim_{uc} 1$ (which in turn would modify ${\cbea}$)but this still introduces many technicalities in the result.
-We thus chose to introduce universal constants for the sake of readability and will show in some numerical illustrations that this approximation is reasonable.
-Also note that in the definition of $T_r$ in the case $\bea>1$, we could replace $2^{-\frac{1+\bea}{2}r}$ by $2^{-a_\bea r}$ with $a_\bea\in (1,\bea)$.
-With a slight modification of the definition of $\tau$, such a choice could also lead to similar conclusions with a modification of ${c}_\bea$, which would be lower when $a_\bea\in(\frac{1+\bea}{2},\bea)$.
-Nevertheless, such a generalization would only have some sense if we quantified the universal constant hidden behind $\mathfrak{C}_1$.\\
+Note that this universal constant could be avoided with a slight adaptation of the proof (see in particular the proof of Proposition \ref{prop:theo1precis}) which should lead in particular to $\mathfrak{C}_1=1$ instead of $\mathfrak{C}_1\lesssim_{uc} 1$ (which in turn would modify ${\cbea}$).
+Nevertheless, this still introduces many technicalities in the result.
+We thus chose to introduce universal constants for the sake of readability and will show in some numerical illustrations that this approximation is reasonable. \\

-It is also important to remark this second stage certainly depends on the knowledge of the parameters of the diffusion (which is not always accessible in practice).
-In the next section, we will show that in the strongly convex setting, we can obtain some bounds on the parameters which lead to a precise estimation of $\mathfrak{C}_2$ in terms of the dimension.
+It is also important to remark {that} this second stage certainly depends on the knowledge of the parameters of the diffusion (which is not always accessible in practice).
+In the next section, we will show that in the strongly convex setting, we can obtain some bounds on the parameters which lead to an accurate estimation of $\mathfrak{C}_2$ in terms of the dimension.